solohan22/Vehicle-Tracking/README.md

 ![alt text][image4]

-I have build the heat map over frames at a time and then thresholded them by calling
+To reduce false positives, I make the heat map over frames at a time and then thresholded them by calling
 ```
     heat = np.zeros_like(image[:,:,0]).astype(np.float)
     heat = add_heat(heat,find_car_boxes)